httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 A domain's "public suffix" is the portion of a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us" {{PSL}}.
-A domain's "registerable domain" is the domain's public suffix plus the label to its left.
+A domain's "registrable domain" is the domain's public suffix plus the label to its left.
 That is, for `https://www.site.example`, the public suffix is `example`, and the registrable domain is `site.example`.
 This concept is defined more rigorously in
 {{PSL}}, which specifies a formal algorithm to obtain both.